phpro/grumphp/README.md

 *Default:true*

-Markt he matchers as multiline.
+Mark the matchers as multiline.